 Your second step is to fill out our easy cat adoption form.

-Our easy, 2 page cat adoption application form is available at this link.
+Our easy, at adoption application form is available at this here.
 Email the completed form to firstname.lastname@example.org or print it out to mail or bring to the shelter location.
 Once it is received it will be reviewed by one of our adoption counselors.

 Adoption Process and Requirements.